New OSHA Regulation that May Affect Your Building

 OSHA lays out guidelines for building owners to provide certifiable and identifiable anchor systems, personal fall protection to workers using scaffolding, and RDS (rope descent systems) on a building.
 The mandate allows one year from the publication of the new regulation to become compliant.
 In total support of all guidelines, exterior service companies—such as KEVCO Building Services—are committed to safety as their number one concern.
 To that end, we have instituted a POA (plan of action) to guide you through the process so that both you and your building are protected.

-KEVCO is partnering with engineering consultants and anchor companies to facilitate solutions to ensure that your building is in compliance with the new OSHA regulations.
+KEVCO is partnering with engineering consultants and anchor companies like Pro-Bel and Summit Anchor Company to facilitate solutions to assure your building is in compliance with the new OSHA regulations.
 We will be involved in all phases of development of the compliance plan, from pre-planning stages to the final installation of roof anchors (should that be necessary).
 It is our commitment to provide the safest worksite possible for our employees and your building.
 KEVCO’s commitment and sole intent is to provide the safest, no-nonsense resolution to protect our customers.
 While performing services for any of our clients, we will identify which buildings will be affected by the regulation and then confer with our consultants and anchor companies on a comprehensive plan that will meet our clients’ needs.
 We understand that the timeline is short, but rest assured that this collaborative effort will provide the safest solution for all of you.

 This could be a huge transition process for some buildings, and regardless of whichever exterior contractor or engineering firm with whom you choose to contract, this transition process can be a smooth one.
 The key is to find the safest resolution to the new OSHA ruling.
 To read further about OSHA’s final ruling and to read the statements from BOMA (Building Owners and Managers Association) and the IWCA (International Window Cleaning Association), please refer to the valuable links below: